-Did you know that exercise can help to reduce your blood pressure?
-Or that exercising with hypertension can be safe if you apply a few important principles?
-If you have high blood pressure or have been told to get exercising because your blood pressure is too high, then read on to find out how to do it safely and effectively!
+Did you know that exercise can help reduce your high blood pressure?
+Or that exercising with hypertension can be safe if you apply a few crucial principles?
+If you have high blood pressure or have been told to exercise because your blood pressure is too high, then read on to find out how to do it safely and effectively!

-A lot of people have been told by their GP/consultant that they have high blood pressure and may be looking for safe ways of reducing it.
-You may have been given medications to bring it down if it is high or been told to ‘lose weight and exercise more’.
-But what does that actually mean?
-And what sort of exercise is safe to do?
+A lot of people have been told by their GP or consultant that they have a high blood pressure.
+You may have been given medicines to bring it down if it is high or been told to lose weight and exercise more.
+But, what does that actually mean and what sort of exercise is safe to do?

-Unless you’ve been given specific information about exercise you may not know where to start.
-First of all, let’s look at ways to reduce your blood pressure which you can be doing along side taking medications.
-If you haven’t already downloaded it, you can get my ‘7 Ways to Reduce Your Blood Pressure Naturally’ Guide HERE which you may find useful.
-Then, let’s talk about what to do with regards to exercise when you have a blood pressure problem or are taking blood pressure medication.
+Unless you’ve been given specific info about exercise, you may not know where to start.
+First of all, let’s look at ways to reduce your high blood pressure (which you can do while taking medicines.)
+If you haven’t already downloaded it, you can get my 7 Ways to Reduce Your Blood Pressure Naturally Guide HERE which you may find useful.
+Then, let’s talk about what exercises to do when you have a blood pressure problem or are taking blood pressure medicines.

-Do you know what exercise to avoid?
-When to stop?
-And also what your upper limits are?
+Do you know what exercise to avoid and also what your upper limits are?
 All of these things I go through in someone’s first session with me.
-It’s important that I teach someone how to exercise safely so they can go off and exercise regularly by themselves, with confidence.
+It’s crucial that I teach someone how to exercise safely so they can go off and exercise often by themselves, with confidence.

-Exercise is a great way to help lower your blood pressure in combination with a healthy diet and your doctor’s treatment program.
-You may even be able to come off or reduce blood pressure medication.
-Remember to always consult your doctor before starting an exercise program and to listen to your body – especially when starting out.
-Ask them if they have advice specific to your health with regards to exercise or anything they suggest you avoid.
+Exercise, healthy diet, and a treatment program are great ways to help lower your blood pressure.
+You may even be able to come off or reduce blood pressure medicines when you do these three things.
+Remember to always talk to your doctor before starting an exercise plan and to listen to your body (especially when starting out!)
+Ask them if they have advice specific to your health, exercises, or what to avoid.

 Know Your Numbers

-The current UK guidelines consider a blood pressure over 140/90 to be ‘high’.
+The current UK guidelines regard a blood pressure over 140/90 to be high.